What is ethical web scraping and how do you do it? ⚖️ 5 principles of web scraping ethics

 What is an example of ethical web scraping?

 Ethical web scraping is not just about the means but also the intention.
 There are many good examples of web scraping used for ethical outcomes.
-One of the most impressive is Thorn’s Spotlight, a tool they use to investigate human trafficking.
+One of the most impressive is Spotlight, a tool used to investigate human trafficking.
 Spotlight turns data from escort sites into a resource for law enforcement to identify children trafficked on those sites.
 This achievement is due partially to Apify’s web scraping tools.

 Another great example of ethical web scraping comes from Charles University, Prague.
 Its faculty of formal and applied linguistics also used Apify’s web scrapers to collect dialectical data from social media platforms to create a neural machine translation model for Syrian and Moroccan migrants and refugees in Europe.